openshift/insights-operator/docs/gathered-data.md

 ## ClusterImageRegistry

 fetches the cluster Image Registry configuration

-If the Image Registry configuration uses some PersistentVolumeClaim for the storage then the corresponding PersistentVolume definition is gathered
+**Conditional data**: If the Image Registry configuration uses any PersistentVolumeClaim for the storage, the corresponding PersistentVolume definition is gathered

 * Location in archive: config/clusteroperator/imageregistry.operator.openshift.io/config/cluster.json